statsbiblioteket/digital-pligtaflevering-aviser-tools/vagrant/README.md

     tail -F nohup.out

 When finished the system is ready.
+Note:  This is very brittle - if anything doesn't work as expected there might be an error hiding in the log somewhere.
+Download URL's tend to move around over time.

 **You now have a local, empty DOMS and Bit repository**.